hritvikpatel4/RideShare/project/README.md

 kill master <br/>
 kill slave <br/>
 list workers <br/>
+clear db api in the orchestrator <br/>
 queues [readQ, writeQ, syncQ, responseQ] <br/>

 ### TODO
 zookeeper and leader election { singly linked list or the one [here](http://zookeeper.apache.org/doc/r3.5.7/recipes.html#sc_leaderElection) } <br/>
-sync data to new spawned worker (can be slave or master) using a file/log <br/>
+sync data to new spawned worker (can be slave or master) using a file/log or a new persistentSyncQ <br/>
-clear db api in the orchestrator <br/>

 ### Pending Test
 queues [readQ, writeQ, syncQ, responseQ] <br/>